Multi-Dimensional Event Data in Graph Databases: Querying Multi-Dimensional Event Data

-\textbf{Discussion.} We validated the correctness of our queries against an independent baseline implementation.
-The results of Q1-Q5 were obtained by processing the event log with manual filtering in Disco.
-Q6 required a manual procedural algorithm using a single-pass search over the data as the evaluation with existing tools was not possible.
-Our Cypher queries obtained the same result as the baseline implementations~\cite{Esser2019cs_tue}.
+To validate the above queries again ground truth, we used process mining software such as ProM and Disco with standard operators as baseline implementation to filter the event data on BPIC'17 event log to generate the set of expected results for the graph queries.
+We used Disco's \emph{Attribute} filter for Q1, the \emph{Follower} filter for Q2 and Q3, the \emph{Attribute} filter on a case attribute for Q4, and the \emph{Follower} filter with constraints on the time between eventually following events for Q5.
+Q6 could not be queried with classical process mining tools but required a custom procedural algorithm using a single-pass search over the data.

+Our Cypher queries obtained the same result as the baseline implementations.
 The graph analysis for Q1-Q6 required only Cypher queries with clauses and functions as described in~\cite{francis2018cypher} (except for the typecasts which are not part of Cypher but provided by Neo4j).
-Notably, the single-pass baseline algorithm for Q6 required 15 mins compared to the 0.453 secs needed to obtain the same results using Neo4j.
-Further details on the evaluation of Q1-Q6 regarding time and baselines can be found in~\cite{Esser2019cs_tue}.
+A technical report provides full details~\cite{Esser2019cs_tue}.

+We compare the performance of querying our event data model to Disco and to the specialized business intelligence software Qlik Sense, which provides a custom data engine specialized for efficient data analysis.
+In Neo4j we used the property graph database as described in Sect.~\ref{sec:storing} and took the reported query time from the database.
+The running time in Disco has been measured manually with a preloaded log and a pre-configured set of filtering operations As Qlik Sense has no native query language, we built a custom data model to transform and filter the data according to the query logic.
+Populating the data model is included in the measured runtime of the Qlik Sense queries which was measured using system time.
+We validated the correctness of the Qlik Sense queries against the ground truth developed in Disco.

+Table~\ref{tab:performanceStatsAll} gives an overview of the corresponding results for BPIC'17.
+All approaches returned the same result.
+Neo4j was fastest in all queries except Q5 where Disco performed best.
+Our custom procedural algorithm to validate the correctness of Q6 required 15mins compared to less than 2 seconds for Neo4j.